Information Security Policy

-- Appropriate management of any Catalyst Staff Managed Devices used by them (including keeping operating systems and applications patched and up-to-date).
+- Appropriate management of any Catalyst Staff Managed Devices used by them (including ensuring operating systems and applications are kept patched and up-to-date).

-- The security of any personal devices used to connect to Catalyst systems and ensuring that they are configured and managed in accordance with suitable security principles.
+- The security of any personal devices used to connect to internal or external Catalyst systems and ensuring that they are configured and managed in accordance with suitable security principles.

 - The actions of their guests and visitors.

-- Ensuring that any personal external service (as opposed to a service selected for Catalyst corporate use) that is used to store Catalyst information or Catalyst client information (subject to management approval) has suitable security.
+- Ensuring that any personal external service (as opposed to a service selected for Catalyst corporate use) that is used to store Catalyst information or Catalyst client information has suitable security.